 CASL AND THE FIELD LAW COMMUNITY FUND PROGRAM

 By submitting an application, you agree that we may send you emails and other electronic messages concerning the Field Law Community Fund Program, including without limitation with respect to any testimonials you may provide, without further consent.

 Field Law also periodically sends out email updates to our valued clients and friends concerning developments in the law, our most recent news, invitations to legal and educational seminars, and other matters of interest to the business and professional community.
 We would like to send you these messages, but only if you want to receive them.
 To ensure that you receive these sorts of electronic messages from us, please subscribe here.

 If you ever want to withdraw your consent, click on the unsubscribe link at the bottom of any email notice.
-If you have any questions, please contact Rebecca at email@example.com.
+If you have any questions, please contact Kate at email@example.com.